s-bose7/csv-uploader/README.md

 # Additional Notes:

 The -production flag is used for production environment.
 Use -development for local development.
 The project uses Alembic for migrations.
 Refer to the official [documentation](https://alembic.sqlalchemy.org/en/latest/tutorial.html) for advanced usage.

+# Development checklist

+- [x] Create database schema
+- [x] Create the migrations
+- [x] Read and validate data
+- [x] Make insertions
+- [ ] Add indexes to tables
+- [ ] Add logging
+- [x] Add configurations
+- [ ] Dockerize application
+- [x] Deploy to heroku
+- [ ] Batch insertions for better performance when dealing with large datasets (bulk insert methods or wrap the entire process in a transaction)